The Mbed TLS core team prioritise PRs to help us spend our review capacity on the items that best help the project.

 Please note that these are the priorities used by the core team.
 External contributors are welcome to review PRs according to their own priorities, and such review activity will help highlight PRs which should get attention from the core team.

-This classification is used for PRs which are typically one of:
+This classification is used for PRs which have a target date for merging - typically one of:

 Items that the Mbed TLS team have planned for delivery in the current quarter